sergeyprokhorenko/Base64UUID/README.md

 ### 6.3.
 URL Safety

-When system configuration permits, Base64UUID strings in URLs MAY retain the `$` character without percent-encoding.
+If system configuration permits, Base64UUID strings in URLs MAY retain the `$` character without percent-encoding.
 Otherwise, the $ standard character MUST be replaced with a hyphen-minus (U+002D, `-`) in URLs.
 Implementations MUST explicitly declare which approach they support.

 ### 6.4.
 XML Safety